openEOPlatform/documentation/federation/index.md

 job_options = {
         "executor-memory": "2G",
         "executor-memoryOverhead": "3G",
-        "executor-cores": "2",
+        "executor-cores": 2,
-        "task-cpus": "1",
+        "task-cpus": 1,
         "executor-request-cores": "400m",
         "max-executors": "100",
         "driver-memory": "8G",
         "driver-memoryOverhead": "2G",
-        "driver-cores": "5"
+        "driver-cores": 5,
     }
-cube.execute_batch( job_options=job_options)
+cube.execute_batch(job_options=job_options)
 ```

 This is a short overview of the various options:

 - executor-memory: memory assigned to your workers, for the JVM that executes most predefined processes
 - executor-memoryOverhead: memory assigned on top of the JVM, for instance to run UDF's
-- executor-cores: number of cpu's per worker (executor).
+- executor-cores: number of CPUs per worker (executor).
 The number of parallel tasks is executor-cores/task-cpus
-- task-cpus: cpus assigned to a single task.
+- task-cpus: CPUs assigned to a single task.
 UDF's using libraries like Tensorflow can benefit from further parallellization on the level of individual tasks.
-- executor-request-cores: this settings is only relevant for Kubernetes based backends, allows to overcommit cpu
+- executor-request-cores: this settings is only relevant for Kubernetes based backends, allows to overcommit CPU
 - max-executors: the maximum number of workers assigned to your job.
 Maximum number of parallel tasks is `max-executors*executor-cores/task-cpus`.
 Increasing this can inflate your costs, while not necessarily improving performance!
 - driver-memory: memory assigned to the spark 'driver' JVM that controls execution of your batch job
 - driver-memoryOverhead: memory assigned to the spark 'driver' on top of JVM memory, for Python processes.